KieranHansen/assembly-jump/README.md

 # assembly-jump

-My submission for the final project of CSCB58.
+My submission for the final project of the CSCB58 course ran in 2023.
 Besides the required features, I additionally implemented:
  - Animated sprites
  - A shifting camera
  - Randomly generated levels